Man's Error or God's Infallible Word

 The prophets of the Old Testament were inspired by the Holy Spirit to write about things they did not and could not understand.
 They tried but it was above them.

-Jude 1:3 ESV Beloved, although I was very eager to write to you about our common salvation, I found it necessary to write appealing to you to contend for the faith that was once for all delivered to the saints.
+Jude 1:3 KJV Beloved, when I gave all diligence to write unto you of the common salvation, it was needful for me to write unto you, and exhort you that ye should earnestly contend for the faith which was once delivered unto the saints.

 Jude wanted to write about the salvation they share but he felt it necessary to write about contending for their faith.
 What happened?